 Your customers call you with a specific need or problem they want you to solve.
 It is in this moment you are gaining the most unbiased voice of the customer — the moment of truth.
 This interaction contains answers to many of your company’s most pressing questions.
 Tools available today, like disposition codes and IVR data, offer flawed data.
+But we still often mention IVR data and customer loyalty in the same sentence.
 Yet to properly serve your customers and build loyalty, it’s even more critical that you understand WHY they initiated the call in the first place.
 How do I know this?
 Although I hear it often, I have always been surprised when call center and business leaders say, “We want a better understanding of why people call us!”.

 The Goal — Better Data to Drive Business Decisions